Size and description

 - Here was developed also one of the first alternating current power plants in 1885.
 Now some 50 – 75% of the flow of Niagara River is diverted to hydropower plants through underground channels.
 Canada and USA have also agreed to keep a certain flow of water in order to maintain the tourist industry in the region.
 Hydropower plants should maintain an unbroken curtain of water in the falls.

 - Tourism in this area further increased after the use of automobiles became commonplace after World War I. Since then intense development around the falls started.
-This development is conflicting: humans want to harness the power of the water for electricity generation, they want to earn as much from the tourism as possible and at the same time: they want to preserve the natural beauty of falls.
+This development is conflicting: humans want to harness the power of the water for electricity generation, they want to earn as much from tourism as possible, and at the same time: they want to preserve the natural beauty of falls.

 - Every year this amazing monument of nature is visited by some 14 – 28 million visitors.